 The Traditional Classroom: Not Dead, but No Longer in Charge

-I’ve been in Australia for more than four months now, and am excited to share this latest update on the research variables in my study of innovative learning environments.
-The Innovative Learning Environments and Teacher Change (ILETC) project, along with the space design itself, is focusing on teacher mind frames and student deep learning.
+After spending more than four months in Australia, I am excited to share this latest update on the research variables in my study of innovative learning environments.
+The Innovative Learning Environments and Teacher Change (ILETC) project, along with space design itself, is focusing on teacher mind frames and student deep learning.

 "It Only Takes One"